What your view of sports and life would be if you had too many concussions

 But it wasn’t until I started dabbling in composing and arranging that I understood what this record really represented.
 Not only is this an incredibly intricately written and arranged piece, but it completely changed the game in terms of production values.
 Think about it.
 Top 40 radio in America in the early 1980’s wasn’t about complex music meant to be listened to…it was about mass-produced stuff meant to be consumed.
 After the Eurythmics, you could sell polished, orchestrated music to the masses because artists really started to what was possible when it came to electronic instrumentation and production.

-Every genre of popular music adopted something from what the Eurythmics perfected if not invented.
+Every genre of popular music adopted something from what the Eurythmics perfected…but it all started with Kraftwerk.

 Now, let’s see your ballot, and be sure to hit up the Comments section!